-What does a 3D modeler do?
-Where does a 3D modeler work?
-ACR takes a look:
+What Does a 3D Modeler Do?
+Where Does a 3D Modeler Work?
+ACR Takes a Look.

-According to the Bureau of Labor Statistics' Occupational Outlook Quarterly, 3D modelers build 3D characters and environments that are based on the concept art.
+3D modelers build 3D characters and environments that are based on the concept art.
 To create the models’ surfaces or skins, they paint and wrap 2D textures on a digital frame.
 Modelers also create character skeletons, which animators then control.
 Modeling is performed using a variety of programs such as Maya, 3DS Max, Pixar's RenderMan, POV-Ray, and many others.

 3D modelers work in film and video production studios, game design companies, advertising and graphic design firms, web design firms, software companies, architecture firms, laboratories (both science and medical), colleges and universities, product design firms, and manufacturing firms (retail, home, tools, etc.).
 Modelers also work in aerospace and for environmental agencies, automotive companies, retail firms, government agencies, crime labs (forensics), interior design firms, building technology firms, real estate companies, and many others.